PipedreamHQ/pipedream/docs/docs/workspaces-and-credits-faq/README.md

 # Workspaces, Credits, and Other New Features for Pipedream Orgs

 We're excited to announce a new set of foundational changes and features!
-In short — orgs are now [workspaces](/workspaces), invocations are now [credits](/pricing/#credits), and you have access to a new features: [free source invocations](/pricing/#source-credit-usage), unlimited team members, and more.
+In short — orgs are now [workspaces](/workspaces), invocations are now [credits](/pricing/#credits), and you have access to new features: [free source invocations](/pricing/#source-credit-usage), unlimited team members, and more.

 [[toc]]